After too much wine at dinner last February just before Valentine’s Day, Magellan said to Ginger, “I’ll drive your stuff to Saskatoon.”

 Before long, he and Ginger were conversing regularly on the details.
 Magellan determined there was a good-weather window between February 27 and March 2.
 Ginger booked movers in Saskatoon to come unload the truck on Saturday, March 3.

 On February 27 Magellan picked up the rig in Vancouver and drove down to Seattle.
 Later that night, he parked it in the Museum of Vancouver’s lot, a few blocks from our place.
 Honestly, I was shocked when I saw the length of it.
-And more anxious when I saw the truck had “Georgia” written on its panel, Arizona plates and balding, mismatched tires.
-We hoped Magellan wouldn’t have to use the tire-chains he’d bought.
+And more anxious when I saw that the truck had “Georgia” written on its panel, Arizona plates and balding, mismatched tires.
+I hoped Magellan wouldn’t have to use the tire-chains he’d bought.

 Too late now.